WhiteHouse/omb_place/README.md

 Data and map parameters are contained in the `datasets.json` file in the top-level `data` folder.
 To add a new data set, you can simply add a new entry to the `datasets` object in that file, and put the data files in the appropriate locations, and it should show up and get added to the map.

 ## Contributing to this project
 **Feedback**: Your feedback is critical to the continuous process of updating and improving the map.
-We will work to address any comments you provide.
-Please provide any feedback to us using by clicking on “issues.”
+We'll work to address any comments you provide.
+Please provide your feedback to us by clicking on “Issues.”

 **Code**: If you’re a front-end coder and want to fix bugs or add features, we welcome your help!
 All contributions to the project are dedicated to the public domain.